-Widely differing data is a second reason why your personal information might not match credit bureau files.
-The agencies program software to combine data from multiple sources into a single record.
+Widely differing data is another reason your personal information might not match credit bureau files.
+The agencies’ program software combines data from multiple sources into a single record.
 The software also associates an inquiry with the resulting reports.

-Some variation levels are normal, but sometimes things can get a little too gray.
+Some variation levels are normal, but sometimes, things can get slightly too gray.
 Therefore, bureau software employs confidence intervals to determine when data accurately belongs to one person or two different people.

 - Transposed digits on social security numbers and date of birth and other clerical errors (typos)